14 & 15 Avenue S Mobility Improvements

 Fall

-- Enabling works contractor will be completing concrete repairs along 14 Avenue in advance of Mobility Improvements construction in 2025.
+- Concrete repairs on 14 Avenue: The enabling works contractor will be performing concrete repairs along 14 Avenue.
+These repairs are expected to continue until spring 2025, in preparation for the Mobility Improvements construction starting in 2025.

-- Enabling works contractor will be modifying traffic signals along 15 Avenue in advance of Mobility Improvements construction in 2025.
+- Traffic signal modifications on 15 Avenue: The enabling works contractor will also be modifying traffic signals along 15 Avenue.
+These modifications will start in winter 2025, ahead of the Mobility Improvements construction.

 2025

-- Starting construction for the mobility improvements.
+- Mobility Improvements construction begins: Construction for the Mobility Improvements will commence in 2025.
 For more information, please refer to the project scope.

 Project scope clarification